Home | About me | Contact | What's new | Privacy | Search

 Military convoy between San Antonio and Camp Bullis ca. 1935

-No compendium of road history in San Antonio would be complete without a discussion the military.
-Given the armed forces' key role in the area's economy as well as strategic considerations, military mobility has played an integral part in the area's road development, going all the way back the Spanish Colonial era.
+No compendium of road history in San Antonio would be complete without a discussion of the military.
+Given the armed forces' key role in the area's economy, as well as strategic considerations, military mobility has played an integral part in the area's road development going all the way back the Spanish Colonial era.

 First bits of a loop